Windows Hello Fingerprint Not Working: The Fix Ladder

 #Step 1: Remove and Re-Add Your Fingerprint

-This is the boring fix, and it works often enough that we always try it first.
+This is the boring fix, and it works often enough that it’s worth trying first.
 Go to Settings > Accounts > Sign-in options, expand Fingerprint recognition (Windows Hello), and click Remove.
 Reboot.
 Come back to the same screen and click Set up, then enroll the same finger again.

 Why this clears so many cases: the local enrollment template can drift out of sync with the Windows Biometric Service after a sleep crash or a forced reboot, and removing the entry resets that handshake.
 According to Microsoft’s Windows Hello troubleshooting page, Microsoft recommends re-registering fingerprints and capturing different angles of your finger when recognition fails, which is exactly what this step does.

-Two practical notes from doing this often.
-Capture more of the finger than the wizard asks for, since rolling the edges gives you slightly higher recognition rates on dry skin.
+Two practical notes help here.
+Capture more of the finger than the wizard asks for, since rolling the edges gives Windows a better template on dry skin.
 Add a second finger while you’re in there.

-If your hand is wrecked from winter air or hand sanitizer, dab a tiny bit of moisturizer and wait a minute before enrolling.
-We tested this on a dry-air office in February and re-enrollment failed three times until we hydrated the finger.
-Hydration matters more than people expect.
+If your hand is wrecked from winter air or hand sanitizer, dab a tiny bit of moisturizer and wait briefly before enrolling.
+Dry skin can make fingerprint enrollment less reliable.

 #Step 2: Reinstall the Biometric Driver in Device Manager

 If re-enrollment didn’t fix it, or the Fingerprint recognition section is greyed out entirely, the driver is the next suspect.
-This is where ninety percent of the post-update breakages live.
+Many post-update breakages live here.

 Press Win + X and open Device Manager.
 Expand Biometric devices.
 You should see an entry like “Goodix fingerprint device,” “Synaptics WBDI,” “Validity Sensors,” “ELAN WBF Fingerprint Sensor,” or “AuthenTec.”
 A yellow exclamation mark on the entry confirms the driver is broken.